00112244/Metadata-Analyzer/README.md

 ### Analyzing and Save the output

-If you want to save the metadata information to a file, utilize the `-o` or `--output` option:
+If you want to save the metadata information as a file, utilize the `-o` or `--output` option:

 ```bash
 python Metadata_Analyzer.py [image_path] -o [file name]